 - A student is missing from my roster?
 If the student was a late add after rosters were created, contact the Grades Team at 412-624-7623.

-- When can I add my upload my grades from Blackboard to PeopleSoft?
-Grades cannot be imported from Blackboard until PeopleSoft grade rosters have been generated.
+- When can I add/upload my grades to Canvas?
+Grades cannot be imported from Canvas until PeopleSoft grade rosters have been generated.

 Submitting and Approving Grade Change Requests

-Consistent with university policy 09-01-04, if the instructor is unavailable to submit a grade change, the department chairperson may submit in place of the instructor.
+Consistent with the university grade change policy, if the instructor is unavailable to submit a grade change, the department chairperson may submit in place of the instructor.

-Importing grades from PeopleSoft to Blackboard is possible.
+Importing grades from Canvas to PeopleSoft is possible.

-To set up grades from PeopleSoft to Blackboard, set up an External Grade Column in preparation for grades to be imported.
-Any discrepancies between the student data in Blackboard/PeopleSoft will be displayed on an error report within the grade roster.
+Any discrepancies between the student data in Canvas/PeopleSoft will be displayed on an error report within the grade roster.
 Once errors have been resolved and all students have received a grade, remember to set the roster in an ‘Approved’ status so the grades can be posted.
 At this time grades cannot be uploaded from a spreadsheet directly into PeopleSoft.

 Within the policy of the individual academic units, faculty may decide to offer a course under one of the following available course grade options: